bryanbrunetti/takeaway/PROJECT_SUMMARY.md

 This tool provides a robust, efficient, and user-friendly solution for managing Google Photos Takeout exports at any scale, maintaining both chronological and album-based organization through an innovative dual directory structure.

-**Key Performance Achievement**: The implementation of true ExifTool persistent mode eliminates the primary bottleneck that plagued previous approaches - process creation overhead.
-This results in dramatic performance improvements (5-10x faster) and makes the tool practical for large datasets where non-persistent implementations would be prohibitively slow.
+**Critical Concurrency Breakthrough**: The implementation of per-worker ExifTool processes eliminates the serialization bottleneck that plagued even "persistent" implementations using a single shared ExifTool process.
+By giving each worker its own dedicated ExifTool instance, the application achieves true parallelism with 10-20x performance improvements, making it practical for massive Google Photos Takeout exports that would be prohibitively slow with traditional approaches.

+**Architecture Innovation**: This represents a fundamental shift from mutex-serialized ExifTool access to truly parallel ExifTool processing, where performance scales linearly with worker count rather than being limited by a single shared resource bottleneck.